Mumbai teen whose brain was pierced by arrow may lead a normal life

-Doctors at Borivli hospital say the arrow, which was in the 16-year-old cricketer’s brain for two hours, did not damage even a single blood vessel and passed through the brain fibres without harming any nerve in a way that could lead to any major permanent complication
+Doctors at Borivli hospital say the arrow, which was in the 16-yr-old cricketer’s brain for two hours, did not damage even a single blood vessel and passed through the brain fibres without harming any nerve severely

 For days now, Brijesh Sahani’s parents have been praying for a miracle, and it seems their prayers have been answered.
 Doctors at the Karuna Hospital in Borivli told mid-day yesterday that the 16-year-old cricketer, who survived an arrow penetrating his brain, might lead a very normal life if the meningitis infection, caused by the incursion of the metal arrow, is contained.